-- You can route the output of a group to an output bus or to another group with a higher number. - You cannot route a group to itself.
-Routing is done with the Output Routing pop-up menu in the Inspector (select an automation track for the Group in the Track list) or in the input/output settings area at the top of each channel strip. - There are no input routing pop-ups, monitor buttons or record enable buttons for group channels. - This is because inputs are never connected directly to a group. - Solo functionality is automatically linked for a channel routed to a group and the group channel itself. - This means that if you solo a group channel, all channels routed to the group are automatically soloed as well.
+• You can route the output of a group to an output bus or to another group with a higher number.
+You cannot route a group to itself.
+Routing is done with the Output Routing pop-up

+You cannot route a group to itself.
+Routing is done with the Output Routing pop-up menu at the top of each channel strip.

+- There are no input routing pop-ups, monitor buttons or record enable buttons for group channels.
+This is because inputs are never connected directly to a group. - Solo functionality is automatically linked for a channel routed to a group and the group channel itself.
+This means that if you solo a group channel, all channels routed to the group are automatically soloed as well.
 Similarly, soloing a channel routed to a group will automatically solo the group channel.

-One application of group channels is to use them as "effect racks" - see page 243.
+One application of group channels is to use them as "effect racks" - see page 237.
 About output busses